cloudsmith-io/cloudsmith-api/bindings/python/src/docs/PackagesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **packages_dependencies**
-> PackageDependenciesSchema packages_dependencies(owner, repo, identifier)
+> PackageDependencies packages_dependencies(owner, repo, identifier)

 Get the list of dependencies for a package.
 Transitive dependencies are included where supported.